ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 We'll transform the `request` by substituting the URL path with the new one.
 This is a quick synchronous operation so we'll do it in a `map` operator.

 Step 5.
-Finally, we will bind the outcome from `chain.proceed` into the response observable.
+Finally, we will bind the outcome from `chain.proceed` into the response eventual.
-Remember that `chain.proceed` returns an `Eventual<LiveHttpResponse>` it is therefore interface compatible and can be `flatMap`'d to the response observable.
-The resulting response observable chain is returned from the `intercept`.
+Remember that `chain.proceed` returns an `Eventual<LiveHttpResponse>`.
+It is therefore interface compatible and can be `flatMap`'d to the response eventual.
+The resulting response eventual chain is returned from the `intercept`.

 ### Asynchronously transform response object